sudhakavya/intropage-Azurepass/intropage.md

    ![](image/intro7.png)

-1. Enter the Promo Code that you copied from previous Step and click **Claim Promo Code**.
+1. Enter the promo code that you copied from previous step and click **Claim Promo Code**.

    ![](image/intro8.png)

-1. Wait until the Request get approved, This may take up to 5 minutes.
+1. Wait until the request get approved, This may take up to 5 minutes.

    ![](image/intro9.png)